 The VA defines military sexual trauma as "sexual assault or repeated, threatening sexual harassment that occurred while the veteran was in the military" [48].
-This can include rape (nonconsenting, forced, or coerced sexual activity); unwanted sexual touching or grabbing; threatening, offensive remarks about a person's body or sexual activities; and/or threatening or unwelcome sexual advances [48].
-In 2018, the Department of Defense estimated that 20,500 service members, including 13,000 women and 7,500 men, experienced unwanted contact or penetrative sexual assault; however, only 6,053 individual made a report of the incident[49].
+This can include rape (nonconsenting, forced, or coerced sexual activity); unwanted sexual touching or grabbing; threatening, offensive remarks about a person's body or sexual activities; and/or threatening or unwelcome sexual advances [30; 48].
+In 2021, the Department of Defense estimated that 35,875 service members, including 19,255 women and 16,620 men, experienced unwanted contact or penetrative sexual assault; however, only 20% of these individuals made a report of the incident [49].
 In a survey of 60,000 veterans who served during the Operations Enduring Freedom and Iraqi Freedom eras, approximately 41% of women and 4% of men reported experiencing military sexual trauma [50].
 Female Marines and Navy veterans were at an increased risk compared with female Air Force veterans, and both men and women who experienced combat exposure during deployment had increased risk for sexual trauma compared with those who did not [50].
 In general, deployment was a protective factor for male veterans, but not for female veterans.
 In a separate study of 13,262 female military members, significant risk factors for sexual stressors included younger age, recent separation or divorce, service in the Marine Corps, positive screen for a baseline mental health condition, moderate/severe life stress, and prior sexual stressor experiences [51].